corset-damien/CSL-light-hardware/README.md

 First, open the LEDControl_interrupt_screen_ascii.cpp code in Arduino.ide.
 To run the program, you must first have the SSD1306Ascii library installed on Arduino.

+Git link that explains how to control light sources with Arduino and Python, and generate a trigger signal to synchronize a camera -> https://github.com/SonyCSLParis/CSL-Lights

 ## III.
 Manufacture